rhiannemock/ketoboot/README.md

 The browser will open a new window from code institute formdump to show the form had been submitted successfully.

-I realise I had used html and javascript to validate my form which was causing issues.
+I realize I had used html and javascript to validate my form which was causing issues.
 The reason I originally chose javascript to do this was to change the button to submitted once form had been sent and i got a bit carried away.
 The following is the javascript i removed and went back to using html validation with the required on everything apart from the checkboxes for the experience.
-I realise the action/method page is the way the user would know the information had been submitted i used target="_blank" to ensure it opened in a separate page.
+I realize the action/method page is the way the user would know the information had been submitted i used target="_blank" to ensure it opened in a separate page.

 / Function to validate the form function validateForm (event) {